 Popular brands that are copied are North Face, Mammut and Mountain Hardware clothing ranges.
 Check to see if the stitching is strong.
 Pull at it hard.
 Check to see if the labels are spelled correctly.
 Often the fakes have misspellings.

-Locally fakes are known as "Fake," "China fake" and "Nepalese fake."
+Locally fakes are known as "Fake," "China fake" and "Nepali fake."
 Quality is usually in the same order.
-Though everything will be sold at first as original.
+Though everything will be sold at first as "original".
 Check out this article on buying fake goods when traveling.

 Best trekking gear buys include: trekking shirts, jackets, trousers, socks and shorts.
 Worst buys include trekking boots, crampons and low quality sleeping bags.

 Items to be careful of include any climbing gear (unsafe).
-Water bottles (the seals leak, plastic breaks), trekking boots (fall apart) and and cooking equipment (safety), sunglasses (not UVA protected).
+Water bottles (check the seals and test it), trekking boots (fall apart), sunglasses (not UVA protected). and batteries for your devices (they don't last).

 Going trekking and looking for what equipment you need?
 Check out Equipment you need for trekking in Nepal.

 Pokhara's Lakeside has more than an ample selection of trekking gear stores and it's a lot easier to navigate than Thamel.
-The Real North Face are opening a new store in Pokhara which will have genuine items (again, ask for Sabina and let her know I sent you!)
+The Real North Face have opened a new store in Pokhara which does have genuine items but the cost is quite high.

 If you are trekking and your gear breaks some of the lower villages will have stores selling second hand, abandoned and some new gear.
 Don't expect to find good quality and it will be more expensive than in the big cities.